ajenstory/about/README.md

 I'm a developer and digital strategist based near a beautiful stretch of coastline in Ruakākā, Te tai tokerau / Northland &nbsp;[about 2 hours drive north of Tāmaki Makaurau / Auckland in Aotearoa, New Zealand](https://goo.gl/maps/SBy16KxPjGRVYPbu5).

-#### More about me   &nbsp;👩🏻‍🚀
-I recently graduated from Developers Institute, following a lifeling passion for technology.
-Before that I worked in social media and digital marketing.
-I'm a proud cat and dog lady, a creative, sometime thespian, and a virtual flâneuse.

 #### What I'm working on now &nbsp;👩🏻‍💻

+Various coding challenges and tutorials to sharpen up on my existing skills and knowledge, and try new frameworks and languages while applying for work...👀

 A [personal portfolio and site](https://github.com/ajenstory/jencorbett.dev) utilising NEXT.js, tapping into the spotify API, leveraging content-layer & Vercel for CI/CD

 #### What I'm working on next  &nbsp;🎓